pittquantum/PittQuantumRepository/README.md

 6. Run `pip install -r requirements.txt`

 ### Grunt
 If you have Grunt installed you can run the tasks `grunt concat`, and `grunt uglify` to combine and minify JS.
 To preprocess LESS you can run `grunt less`.
-If you are developing you can run `grunt watch` and it will look for changes to any of the JS or LESS/CSS and automatically combine and concat all files.
+If you are developing you can run `grunt watch` and it will look for changes to any of the JS or LESS/CSS and automatically concat JS and compile LESS and concat and autoprefix all CSS.
+For production run `grunt cssmin` to combine all css and create a `styles.min.css` file.

 ### Starting the server
 Start the server by running `./server.py` on Linux systems.
 On Windows, run `.\venv\Scripts\python .\server.py`.
 If you are running for the first time, follow the steps below instead!